 Free, family-friendly outdoor recreation in a natural area would be replaced with a single use—a golf course.

-The golf course development requires the downgraded reclassification of state parkland that sets a dangerous precedent for the future of California State Parks.
+Golf course development requires the downgraded reclassification of state parkland that sets a dangerous precedent for the future of California State Parks.

 What We Support:

-The Washoe Meadows Community supports the restoration of the Upper Truckee River.
+Washoe Meadows Community supports the restoration of the Upper Truckee River.
 Current best practices for river restoration call for a lighter human touch and reliance on natural processes.
 Such advanced restoration techniques would reduce sediment flowing into the lake while providing riparian habitat.

 We also support preservation of Washoe Meadows State Park.
 Scientists have determined that the park holds valuable and rare natural and cultural resources.
 Washoe Meadows provides affordable, year-round, dispersed recreation in a natural setting.